Aligning LLM Agents by Learning Latent Preference from User Edits: Experiment

 \item \textit{Explore-then-exploit (E-then-e) LPI:} This baseline is based on the classic explore-then-exploit strategy in interactive learning~\citep{garivier2016explore}.
 The agent first generates responses for the first $T_e$ rounds without performing any learning (exploration stage).
-It then infers a single user preference $\tilde{f}_e$ using the user edits in the first $T_e$ rounds using the LPI step similar to~\pref{line:infer_preference} in \algname(\pref{alg:cipher}).
-It then uses the learned preference to generate the response for all remaining rounds (exploitation step).
+It then infers a single user preference $\tilde{f}_e$ using the user edits in the first $T_e$ rounds by applying the LPI step (\pref{alg:cipher}, \pref{line:infer_preference}), which is used to generate responses for remaining rounds (exploitation step).\looseness=-1

-\item \textit{Continual LPI:} This method is similar to explore-then-exploit except that it never stops exploring.
-In any given round $t$, it uses the data of all past edits~$\{(y_i, y'_i)\}_{i=1}^{t-1}$ to learn a preference $f_t$ by performing the LPI step.
+\item \textit{Continual LPI:} This baseline is similar to \textit{E-then-e LPI} except that it never stops exploring and avoids overfitting to the first $T_e$ rounds.
+In any given round $t$, it uses the data of all past edits~$\{(y_\ell, y'_\ell)\}_{\ell=1}^{t-1}$ to learn a preference $f_t$ by performing the LPI step.
 It then generates a response using this preference.
-In contrast, to explore-then-exploit approach, Continual LPI can avoid overfitting to the first $T_e$ rounds, but both approaches learn preferences that are independent of $x_t$. \item \textit{ICL-edit:} This is a standard retrieval-based in-context learning (ICL) baseline~\citep{brown2020language}.
+Similar to \textit{E-then-e LPI}, this approach learn context-agnostic preferences.\looseness=-1 \item \textit{ICL-edit:} This is a standard retrieval-based in-context learning (ICL) baseline~\citep{brown2020language}.
 In a given round $t$, the agent first retrieves the closest $k$ examples $\{(y_{z_\ell}, y'_{z_\ell})\}_{\ell=1}^k$ to the given context $x_t$ using the representation function $\phi$.
-It then creates an ICL prompt containing these $k$ examples where $y_{z_\ell}$ is presented as the input, and $y'_{z_\ell}$ is presented as the desired output.
-The agent then uses the context $x_t$ and the ICL prompt to generate the response.
-This approach doesn't infer preferences but must instead use the user edit data directly to align to the given user preference.
-However, unlike explore-then-exploit LPI and Continual LPI, this approach can perform context-dependent learning as the generated response attends on both the given context $x_t$ and the historical data. \end{enumerate}

-\paragraph{Baseline Hyperparameters.} For \textit{explore-then-exploit LPI} and \textit{continual LPI} baselines, we set the number of exploration $T_e$ as 5.
-For \textit{ICL-edit} baselines, we experiment with different $k$ values for retrieval, and report our best results with $k=5$.
+These examples are provided in an ICL prompt and use to generate the response $y_t$.
+This approach does not learn preferences but unlike E-then-e LPI and Continual LPI it can perform context-dependent learning. \item \textit{CoT-edit:} This is a standard retrieval-based chain-of-thought (CoT) baseline~\citep{Wei2022ChainOT}.
+This baseline is similar to \textit{ICL-edit} except the prompt for generation requires the agent to infer a user preference $f_t$ based on retrieved $k$ examples, and generate an output according to $f_t$.\footnote{\autoref{app:addition_details} reports additional details of our baselines, such as hyperparameters and prompt templates.} \end{enumerate}